evanperez444/Perez_Evan_iOS_Codepath_Prework/README.md

 * Simply edit color and lighting settings using intuitive sliders and real time view of the edits made
 * View other artists' edits on a scrolling feed

+**Agentic AI for Real Estate iOS App**

+* This app idea's main goal is to make real estate simpler by closing the gap between real estate agents and potential clients.
+* House hunters would be able to search for real estate listings and book a viewing appointment without waiting for any representatives to speak to or having to call real estate agents/brokers directly.
+Instead, users can interact with an AI agent, made by the real estate agent, who can handle bookings and answer questions specifically related to the real estate agent's preferences and guidelines.
+The AI agent can provide additional detailed property information, availability, neighborhood insights, and even qualify leads based on budget or location preferences.
+Within this app, real estate agents can set up their own AI agent by specifying their backgrounds, limitations, availability preferences, and up to date property listings.
+The AI agent would essentially act as the real estate agent themselves, so that while they are occupied showing a home to clients, the AI agent can handle potential clients in the background.
+This app would allow house hunters and real estate agents alike to focus on the most crucial steps of the house-hunting process without having to wait for responses or waste time when clients might change their minds on a listing.

 ## Notes

 Describe any challenges encountered while building the app.